nodejs/modules/GOVERNANCE.md

 **Special Exemptions for nodejs/ecmascript-modules and nodejs/modules**

-Special exception is made for pull requests seeking to make any of the following changes to [the Modules repository][nodejs-modules] or [the nodejs/ecmascript-modules repository][nodejs-ecmascript-modules]:
+Special exemption is made for pull requests seeking to make any of the following changes to [the Modules repository][nodejs-modules] or [the nodejs/ecmascript-modules repository][nodejs-ecmascript-modules]:

 - Errata fixes.